Kanwar Sandhu: Journalism

-Kanwar Sandhu started his journalism career with the North Western India's premier English language newspaper "The Tribune".
+Kanwar Sandhu started his journalism career with North Western India's premier English language newspaper "The Tribune".
 During the days of militancy, he worked with the "India Today" news magazine.
-Later on, Sandhu served as resident editor at the "Indian Express".
+Later on, Sandhu served as resident editor at "The Indian Express".

 He has also served as the resident editor for "Hindustan Times".

 In 2010, Sandhu organized a multi-language TV channel known as "Day & Night News".
 This channel gave full coverage to all the divergent political points of view.
 His show "Hello North America" which was aired on this news channel became an instant hit.

 Sandhu later joined "The Tribune" as its executive editor.
 He has also served as managing editor of "Day & Night News TV".

 Political career

-Kanwar Sandhu defeated the veteran leader Jagmohan Singh Kang by a margin of over 2000 votes.
-He was elected as a member of Punjab Legislative Assembly from Kharar in 2017 on an Aam Aadmi Party ticket.
+In 2017, Sandhu was elected to the Punjab Legislative Assembly from Kharar on an Aam Aadmi Party ticket.
+He defeated the veteran leader Jagmohan Singh Kang by a margin of over 2000 votes.

-After the Aam Aadmi Party came to power in 2022,Sandhu said "As Aam Aadmi Party sweeps Punjab, I along with team recall with pride pathbreaking work we did in preparing party’s manifesto for 2017 polls.
+After the Aam Aadmi Party came to power in 2022, Sandhu said "As Aam Aadmi Party sweeps Punjab, I along with team recall with pride pathbreaking work we did in preparing party’s manifesto for 2017 polls.
 Since I have stepped aside due to differences over autonomy and other issues, I am confident promises made then and now will be fulfilled."